influxdata/docs-v2/content/chronograf/v1.8/guides/using-precreated-dashboards.md

 ---
 title: Use pre-created dashboards in Chronograf
+description: >
-description: Use preconfigured dashboards in Chronograf to display metrics for popular third-party applications.
+  Display metrics for popular third-party applications with preconfigured dashboards in Chronograf.
 menu:
   chronograf_1_8:
     name: Use pre-created dashboards